Bisrakh: Legends

 According to a local legend, the name of the village is a derivation of Vishravas, father of Ravana, who was a famous sage of the ancient times who lived and worshipped Shiva in this village.
-Ravana who was not born in this village had spent his early childhood here.
+Ravana who was born in this village had spent his early childhood here.
 Vishravas had found a linga in the forest area and had established the Bisrakh Dhaam (abode of God) with the linga deified therein where he offered worship.

-According to Hindu mythology, Vishravas, a Brahmin, had wedded Kaikesi, a rakshasa princess; Ravana thus had a mix of Brahmin and rakshasa (not demon in Indian mythology rakshasa cannot be literally translated to demon) blood.
+According to Hindu mythology, Vishravas, a Brahmin, had wedded Kaikesi, a rakshasa princess; Ravana thus had a mix of Brahmin and rakshasa (not demon in Indian mythology, as a rakshasa cannot be literally translated to demon) blood.
 Vishravas's elder son by his first wife was Kubera, now worshipped as a god of wealth, who ruled Lanka until Ravana became the king himself.

 According to local belief celebrations of Ramlila in Bisrakh would invite the wrath of Ravana.
-Instead, fire sacrifices or Yajnas are held during Navratra festival to the Shiva linga praying homage to Ravana.
+Instead, fire sacrifices or Yajnas are held during Navratri festival to the Shiva linga praying homage to Ravana.